kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 Stores Helm charts and configuration values for deploying Airflow on a Kubernetes cluster via GKE (Google Kubernetes Engine).

 # Additional Information:

-### Use cases:
-- Automate data ingestion from external API for batch processing pipelines.
-- Utilise Kafka for data streaming with Google Dataflow for real-time data pipelines.
-- Leverage Kubernetes and Helm for cloud-native orchestration and deployment
-- Build scalable and modular data pipelines using Airflow and dbt
-- Create clean, trustworthy and usable datasets for downstream users to support analytics functions (e.g. Dashboarding in Looker) within HeyMax.

 ### Analytics Dashboards: